Morvan syndrome and related disorders associated with CASPR2 antibodies

 Many psychiatric manifestations are seen in acute porphyria.
 The spectrum of psychiatric manifestations includes anxiety, affective alterations, behavioral changes, and personality and psychotic symptoms.
 These patients may also have adjustment disorder and substance use disorders.
 Psychiatric symptoms can arise at any time during the course of the disease.
 These symptoms are often difficult to identify (19).

 Recovery from an acute neurovisceral attack is usually rapid with appropriate treatment and supportive care.
-The mortality of the acute attacks is less than 10% (64).
+Mortality from the acute attacks is less than 10% (65).
 In some patients, persistent hypertension and chronic renal insufficiency may occur.
 There is increased psychiatric morbidity in patients with porphyria.
 The prognosis of recovery from porphyric polyneuropathy is dependent on the degree of axonal injury.
 In the majority of cases, a person remains asymptomatic throughout life.
 About 1% of acute attacks can be fatal.